Intrigue:Mayday - background reading

 The hoax producers: bloggers and professors

 Key to the Russian-backed disinformation campaign against the White Helmets and in denial of the chemical attacks have been a small cluster of bloggers who have become salaried journalists for Russian state media, most notably Vanessa Beeley and Eva Barlett, who both feature in Mayday.
 On them read my posts "Is Vanessa Beeley a reliable source?" and "Is Eva Bartlett a reliable source?" and Chris York's "How An Obscure British Blogger Became Russia's Key Witness Against The White Helmets".
-See also Javier Sethness "Radical media and the blurred lines of ‘red’ fascism".Beeley is often featured in a semi-regular live act called "Media on Trial" - see "Beeley in Bristol" by Clara Connolly, for a taste of how the live version works.
+See also Javier Sethness "Radical media and the blurred lines of ‘red’ fascism".Beeley is often featured in a semi-regular act called "Media on Trial" - see "Beeley in Bristol" by Clara Connolly, for a taste of how the live version works.
 Also read BBC Trending's report on Beeley and Brian Slocock's analysis of her misreporting of Daraa.

 |Examples of antisemitism posted by Vanessa Beeley, via Tom Wainwright|